cleancoded/code-cleaner/README.md

 * Disable the status meta box
 * Disable widgets

-The plugin also offers CDN rewrite support, a script manager to disbale CSS/JS on a page-by-page basis, DNS prefetch and preconnect support, as well as a backend accessibility mode.
+The plugin also offers CDN rewrite support, a script manager to disable CSS/JS on a page-by-page basis, DNS prefetch and preconnect support, as well as a backend accessibility mode.

 # Installation